 You may have not thought of it this way, but cooking is one of the most dangerous things that most people do on a daily basis.
 Practicing safety in the kitchen is important, especially if you have little ones to watch out for.

 Induction is the safest cooking technology available.
 This is because the burners themselves don't get hot--the pans do.
 That's right; through the magnetic magic of induction, heat is transferred directly into the cookware.
 (This is why induction-compatible cookware has to be magnetic.)

 Because the burner needs magnetic cookware to function, the burners shut off automatically when cookware is removed.
-Some induction cooktops have a delay, but all burners will shut off after about a minute.
+Some induction cooktops have a delay--a convenience feature for the cook--but all burners will shut off after about a minute.
 No more worries about "Did I leave the stove on????"

 2. Induction Is Faster

 An induction cooktop is waaaaay faster than gas or electric cooktops.
 The magnetic reaction that occurs when you turn on an induction burner is instantaneous: the pan is completely heated through in less than a minute.
 You'll be able to make meals faster--so much faster, in fact, that you'll probably have to modify your cooking methods.

 For example, you can't turn on a burner to heat a pan and then start chopping an onion.
 Make sure your ingredients are ready to go before turning on an induction cooktop.

 And don't walk away from an induction burner set to a high heat, because that food is going to burn if you do.

 3. Induction Is More Responsive